mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 ## Greetings future AWS Cloud Engineers! <a name="example-templates-autoscaling-full-stack-template"></a>

-Welcome to the most recent instalment of our AWS Tutorials!
+Welcome to the most recent installment of our AWS Tutorials!

 The following will be a continuation of our last AWS tutorial where we created our first VPC.
 In this tutorial we will be creating a load balancer which will attach to our previous VPC.